Jira Integration

 - Select a project from the header

-- Ask admin to grant you admin permissions
+- Ask an Admin to grant you Admin permissions

 - Refresh the page